luizalbertobm/luizalbertobm/README.md

 ## 📌 Recent Professional Highlights:

-- **Pivot88**: As a PHP Software Engineer, I've been the driving force behind the development and maintenance of their vital supply chain software, utilizing a rich tech stack. 🌐 Details
+- **Pivot88**: As a PHP Software Engineer, I've been the driving force behind the development and maintenance of their vital supply chain software, utilizing a rich tech stack.
-- **Neobrain**: I played a pivotal role in HR application development and championed the transformation of our git processes for a swifter and more agile development cycle. 🌐 Details
+- **Neobrain**: I played a pivotal role in HR application development and championed the transformation of our git processes for a swifter and more agile development cycle.
 - **Further Learning Group**: As a Full-Stack Developer, I steered the development of the company's academic management software, with key features like APIs for student areas and course websites.
-My passion for continuous improvement led me to redefine the onboarding process for new team members, streamlining the development environment from Vagrant to Docker. 🌐 Details
+My passion for continuous improvement led me to redefine the onboarding process for new team members, streamlining the development environment from Vagrant to Docker.
 - **Education Secretary of Ceará – SEDUC**: My decade-long journey here was marked by:
-The birth of "Aluno Online" and "Professor Online" portals, touching over 400,000 lives. 🌐 Student Link | 🌐 Teacher Link Innovations like a Literacy Aid Software and a game-based University Admittance Exam App.
+The birth of "Aluno Online" and "Professor Online" portals, touching over 400,000 lives.
+Innovations like a Literacy Aid Software and a game-based University Admittance Exam App.
-Crafting solutions for optimized school bus routes and a meticulous employee contract & salary management system. 🌐 Details
+Crafting solutions for optimized school bus routes and a meticulous employee contract & salary management system.

 ## 💼 Here's a snapshot of my expertise: